M\"obius-Type Structures in Non-Orientable Singular Semi-Riemannian Manifolds: Introduction

-This article builds on the framework developed in~\cite{Hasse + Rieger-Transformation, Hasse + Rieger-Local Transformation, Hasse + Rieger-Loops}, in particular the Transformation Theorem, which asserts that (locally) the metric $\tilde{g}$ of a transverse signature-changing manifold $(M,\tilde{g})$ is equivalent to a metric obtained from some Lorentzian metric $g$.
-We also rely on the Transformation Prescription, which provides a procedure to transform an arbitrary Lorentzian manifold into a singular signature-changing manifold.
 We assume the reader's familiarity with these results.
 Our aim here is to extend the study of manifolds with signature change, with particular emphasis on constructions that exhibit non-orientable global structures.
 To illuminate the global structure of non-orientable signature-changing manifolds, we construct explicit examples modeled on the topology of the M\"{o}bius strip.
 By gluing diffeomorphic, connected nonempty boundary components of smooth manifolds with collar neighborhoods, we obtain new manifolds whose topology resembles that of a crosscap, with the gluing locus serving as the hypersurface of signature change.

 \textbf{~}\\ Some of our examples lie outside the class introduced in~\cite{Hasse + Rieger-Transformation, Hasse + Rieger-Local Transformation}, as they give rise to metrics whose radical is of mixed character, i.e., the radical of the metric transitions from transverse to tangent at $\mathcal{H}$.
 We then apply the Transformation Theorem to the M\"{o}bius strip, transforming it from a Lorentzian manifold into a signature-type changing manifold with a transverse radical.